 Being a stepping stone

 We also brought on film school students from local universities, placing them in roles like Sound Mixer and Wardrobe Assistant.
-Creating a feature film opportunity for them and giving them much needed experience of set life.
+Creating a feature film opportunity for them and giving them a much-needed experience of set life.

 A producer friend of mine, stopped by set one day and was amazed at the professionalism we’d established on set.
 Especially knowing the majority of our crew were interns and film students.